vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_demo_vch.md

 - You deployed the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.html).
 - You opened port 2377 for outgoing connections on all ESXi hosts in your vCenter Server environment.
 For information about opening port 2377, see [Open the Required Ports on ESXi Hosts](open_ports_on_hosts.html).
 - You must create two distributed port groups, one each for the bridge and public networks, on the vCenter Server instance on which to deploy the VCH.
 For information about how to create a distributed virtual switch and a port group, see [Create a vSphere Distributed Switch](https://pubs.vmware.com/vsphere-65/topic/com.vmware.vsphere.networking.doc/GUID-D21B3241-0AC9-437C-80B1-0C8043CC1D7D.html) and [Add Hosts to a vSphere Distributed Switch](https://pubs.vmware.com/vsphere-65/topic/com.vmware.vsphere.networking.doc/GUID-E90C1B0D-82CB-4A3D-BE1B-0FDCD6575725.html) in the vSphere documentation.
+- Obtain the vCenter Server certificate thumbprint.
+For information about how to obtain the certificate thumbprint, see [Obtain the Certificate Thumbprint of vCenter Server or an ESXi Host](obtain_thumbprint.md).

 **NOTE**: When using `vic-machine` to deploy VCHs, if you do not specify a network or port group for the public network, the VCH uses the VM Network by default.
 However, because the VM Network might not be present, the demo VCH requires that you create a port group for the public network.